menglutao/MengluTao/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/menglu-tao-12b722111/)
 - ⚡ Fun fact: I remembered first 100 digits of pi, and I can recite them in Chinese dialect.

+Heyyy here's gonna be a bit silent for a while because I started my cooperate job in Sep 2024.
+Yeahhh exciting!
+Might come back for some interesting ideas, so stay tuned!